Royal Marines: Training

-Throughout recruit training, Royal Marines Commando recruits learn and develop a vast amount of knowledge and warfighting skills such as weapons handling, marksmanship, proficiency with a variety of different firearms and weapon systems, unarmed and armed close quarters combat (CQC), develop elite levels of physical fitness and mental resilience, demolition, reconnaissance, small team tactics, small boat operations, breaching, raiding, direct action, SERE training, fieldcraft skills such as camouflage and stalking, survival skills, bushcraft, mountaineering, fast-roping (helicopter), abseiling, vertical assault, underwater escape, chemical biological radiological nuclear (CBRN) training, military communications and signals, map reading and navigation, leadership and teamwork skills, first aid, patrolling and sentry duty, amphibious landings training, personal administration, and marching and parade ground skills.
+Throughout recruit training, Royal Marines Commando recruits develop foundational combat skills, physical fitness, and mental resilience.
+Training covers core marksmanship and close quarters combat (CQC), alongside tactical subjects such as demolition, reconnaissance, breaching, raiding, and SERE.
+Recruits are also instructed in fieldcraft—including camouflage, stalking, and survival skills—as well as mountaineering, fast-roping, CBRN defense, amphibious landings, and military communications.
+Basic military training further includes map reading, first aid, patrolling, leadership, and parade ground discipline.

 The best recruit to finish training is awarded the Kings Badge.
 King George V directed that his Royal Cypher, surrounded by a laurel wreath, would be known as the King's Badge, and would be awarded to the best all round recruit in the King's Squad, provided that he was worthy of the honour.
 The badge was to be carried on the left shoulder, and worn in every rank.
 The King's Badge is not awarded to every squad, and is only presented if a recruit measures up to the very exacting standards required.

 Throughout their career, a Royal Marine Commando can specialise in a number of different roles upon completion of their respective courses after spending one to two years as a general duties (GD) rifleman at a unit.
 Examples of some specialisations and different courses includes the mountain leader (ML), physical training instructor (PTI), Assault Engineer (AE), Royal Marines police (RMP), sniper (S), medical assistant (MA), pilot, reconnaissance operator (RO), drill instructor (DL), driver (D), clerk (C), signaller (SI), combat intelligence (CI), armourer (A), and heavy weapons (HW).
 Royal Marines can also apply for swimmer canoeist/Special Boat Service selection (SBS) or any other branch of the UKSF.
 All Royal Marines will also conduct training exercises on differing military skills on a regular basis including development in mountain, arctic, jungle, amphibious and desert warfare.
 They can also be involved in exchange training programs with other countries' forces – particularly the United States Marine Corps and the Netherlands Marine Corps/Korps Mariniers.